MicrosoftDocs/Viva/Viva/feature-access-management.md

 - Access to [Exchange Online PowerShell Version 3.2.0](https://www.powershellgallery.com/packages/ExchangeOnlineManagement/3.2.0) or later
 - User accounts created in or synchronized to Azure Active Directory
 - Microsoft 365 groups and Azure AD security groups created in or synchronized to Azure AD.
 The membership type can be either dynamic or assigned.
-- The Global Administrator role in Azure AD or [the role required for the specific app and feature](#features-available-for-feature-access-management).
+- The global administrator role in Azure AD or [the role required for the specific app and feature](#features-available-for-feature-access-management).

 > [!IMPORTANT]
 > Viva feature access management isn’t available to customers who have Microsoft 365 GCC, GCC High, or DOD plans.